hsulipe/my-notes/Patterns/Behavioural/observer-pattern.md

 ## Objective

 The main purpose of the Observer Pattern is to notify about any modification made on the observable objects.

+## Components

 The observer pattern is composed by the following structures:

 - Observable object</br>
     ```The main object of this pattern, is the object that can be observed by others and the one that contains the methods subscribe, unsubscribe and notify.```